twilio/twilio-python/docs/faq.rst

             # Phone number may already be in E.164 format.
             parse_type = None
         else:
-            # Assume it's a US number
+            # If no country code information is present, assume it's a US number
             parse_type = "US"

         phone_representation = phonenumbers.parse(raw_phone, parse_type)